top of page

 Commissions

-Glenn has collaborated with and commissioned 48 playwrights and composers to date, demonstrating a long-standing commitment to the creation of original work.
-By championing new voices and bold ideas, he has contributed to bringing fresh, diverse stories to the stage, enriching the landscape of contemporary theatre.
+Glenn has collaborated with and commissioned over 50 playwrights and composers to date, independently and through companies, demonstrating his enduring commitment to creating original work.
+By championing new voices and bold ideas, he has helped bring fresh, diverse stories to the stage, enriching the landscape of contemporary theatre.

 Actor in the Play